williamjturkel/H3885G-FW25/Wk08/README.md

   3. **Draft System Instruction**: Individually draft the exact instruction the Gem will need: "You are the specialist [Persona Name].
 Your sole task is to analyze text input and output the three following fields: [Property 1], [Property 2], [Property 3].
 Base your output only on the provided text."
 - **Deliverable (Individual)**: The final 3-property Annotation Schema and the Persona's complete System Instruction draft.

-# SLIDE 5: Debrief: Generalist vs. Specialist AI
+# Debrief: Generalist vs. Specialist AI

 ## Why Agents are Essential for Research

 - **Generalist AI**: Good for brainstorming, poor for repeatable research.
 Tends to drift out of persona.
-- **Specialist Agent (Gem)**: Focused on one task, maintains a consistent persona, and is ideal for applying **uniform annotation** across a large dataset.
+- **Specialist Agent (Persona)**: Focused on one task, maintains a consistent persona, and is ideal for applying **uniform annotation** across a large dataset.
+(You can also use a Gem for the same purpose).
-- **Consistency Test**: If the same text is run through the "Rhetoric Analyst Gem" repeatedly, the annotation output should be nearly identical.
+- **Consistency Test**: If the same text is run through the "Rhetoric Analyst Persona" (via the API payload) repeatedly, the annotation output should be nearly identical.
 This is crucial for scientific validity.

+# Activity 2: Vibe Coding the API Payload Logic (35 Min)

+## Individual Task: Generating the Call Logic

+- **Task**: Use Vibe Coding to generate the **new JavaScript function** that includes the System Instruction and Schema in the API request body.
+- **Procedure**:

+Define the Change: Explain to Vibe Coding that you are replacing the previous logic: "Generate a JavaScript function called callCustomAnnotator(textInput, systemInstruction, schema) that calls the standard Gemini LLM (gemini-2.5-flash) but sends the systemInstruction and schema within the API payload.
+The function must return the JSON result."

+Generate Replacement: Vibe Coding will produce a complete, self-contained function.

+Key Difference: The function now requires passing the System Instruction text and the JSON Schema as variables, embedding them into the request body.

+Key Concept: We replace the entire original A02 API logic with a new, Vibe-Coded logic block that carries the persona and rules in its baggage.